kirklong/ASTR_1040/README.md

 ## Prerequisites:

-### Note: We will walk through doing all of this in class.
+### Note: We will walk through doing this at the observatory if it is cloudy

 **Julia** (version > 1.6) &mdash; you can find installation instructions for your operating system [here](https://julialang.org/downloads/).